Swiss Guard: Banner

 The modern design of the banner was first used under commander Jules Repond of Freiburg (1910–1921).
 The modern banner is a square divided by a white cross into quarters, in the tradition of the banners historically used by the Swiss Guards in the 18th century.
 In the fourth quarter (lower right) is Pope Julius II's coat of arms.
 In the first quarter (upper left) that of the reigning pope.
 The other two quarters display the Swiss Guard's colors, red, yellow and blue, the colors of the House of Medici.
 In the center of the cross is the commander's own coat of arms.

 The current banner from 2025 thus shows the coat of arms of Pope Leo XIV in the first quarter and a vignette of the family coat of arms of Christoph Graf in the center.
 It has dimensions of 2.2 m squared, woven in a damask pattern of pomegranates and thistles, in what is known as "Julius-damask", based on the Julius banners of 1512.
 The central vignette is embroidered on the backdrop of the colors of the flag of Lucerne.
 The guard colors in the second quarter (upper right) were reversed so that the second and third quarters are identical.
 The banner was completed in May 2025, and it was first used for the oath of service of new recruits in June 2025.

-The banner is carried out during ceremonies and the Urbi et Orbi address and blessing twice a year.
+The official banner is carried out during ceremonies of state and organizational events of the Swiss Guards.
+In the past the ceremonial banner was present during the Urbi et Orbi address and blessing twice a year.
 During the pontificate of Pope Francis, only the Flag of Vatican City was used instead of the banner during ceremonial occasions, as a sort of national color whenever the Pope was present.
+This would be carried over into the current pontificate of Pope Leo XIV, since said practice was inspired by these two Popes' prior careers in Latin America and to match the ceremonial traditions of the Italian Armed Forces.